 The pink salt lake has been commercially farmed for its salt for more than 200 years, and it´s a renewable commodity as the Mediterranean Sea water is constantly replenished.

-Salt and the city of Torrevieja have enjoyed a close association for more than 200 years, and salt production continues today.
-The lakes produce thousands of tons of salt each year, with the product being shipped to countries throughout Europe.
+Salt and the city of Torrevieja have always enjoyed a close association, and salt production continues today.
+The lakes produce more than 600,000 metric tons of salt each year, with the product being shipped to countries throughout Europe.

 And Torrevieja´s historic salt lake tours detail the history of that connection, with the fascinating attraction running throughout the summer.